bhdouglass/bhdouglass-com/src/pages/blog/json-resume.md

 title: "JSON Resume"
 date: 2022-02-15 22:14:17 -0500
 categories: tutorials
+image: /images/blog/json-resume/json-resume.png
+imageAlt: An example JSON Resume with the code to generate it.
+description: An introduction to using JSON Resume and details on how I use it.
 ---

 Recently Stack Overflow announced that they are discontinuing their job board and